 Home haircuts save both time and money

-Unlike electric shavers and razors, hair clippers don't shave -- they trim, using paired, toothed blades that vibrate back and forth; the teeth act like many tiny scissors, all lined up side by side to give you a quick, efficient haircut.
+Unlike electric shavers and razors, which we cover in separate reports, hair clippers don't shave -- they trim, using paired, toothed blades that vibrate back and forth; the teeth act like many tiny scissors, all lined up side by side to give you a quick, efficient haircut.
 Comb attachments and adjustable or interchangeable blades help cut hair at different lengths; some clippers can cut hair from about an inch long to as short as half a millimeter.

 The professional-grade hair clippers a barber uses and the clippers you'd buy for home use work on the same general principle, but barbershop clippers usually have stronger, more durable motors that allow them to power through thick, wet hair or do several cuts in a row without overheating.
 On the downside, a larger motor means larger, heavier clippers that can be awkward to maneuver when cutting your own hair.

 Professional-grade clippers also have so much power that they might get away from beginners, so you may want to start with a more basic model.
 This type of home hair clipper is usually lighter than professional clippers and have somewhat weaker motors, although reviewers say a few can still power through thick, heavy hair like a professional model.
 These lighter home-use clippers are easier to maneuver, but getting them into position to shave the back and sides of your own head can still be a challenge.

 Beards, ears and nose hairs need specialized tools

 Some men use the close-cutting blades on their hair clippers to trim or detail their beards -- but there are also specialized beard trimmers for dealing with facial hair.
 Beard trimmers usually offer finer gradations of stubble length and are designed to create the clean, straight lines you need to properly style your facial hair and sideburns.